Travel & conservation company, since 1991

 © African Parks

 70% of the world’s annual cacao production comes from the African continent, and subsistence farmers provide 90 % of this.
 These smallholders are not organised and do not have access to equipment or financial institutions.
 In the northern sector of Odzala-Kokoua National Park, this is changing.
-African Parks is managing a cacao plantation rehabilitation programme at Odzala-Kokoua National Park that will create income-generating activities and divert communities from bushmeat poaching, promoting the development of natural resources to local communities.
+African Parks is managing a plantation rehabilitation programme at Odzala-Kokoua National Park that will create income-generating activities and divert communities from bushmeat poaching, promoting the development of natural resources for local communities.

-Four nurseries have been set up north of the park in the villages of Goa, Biessie, Boutazab and Batekok, the sites of old cacao plantations, almost all dating back to colonial times.
-The saplings are being nurtured and tended to by community members until they are five to ten months old and ready for planting.
+Four nurseries have been set up north of the park in the villages of Goa, Biessie, Boutazab and Batekok, the sites of old plantations, almost all dating back to colonial times.
+The saplings are nurtured and tended to by community members until they are five to ten months old and ready for planting.
 Once planted, the trees will begin bearing fruit in two to three years.

 The climate and soil in the northern area are very suitable for the crop, but a marketing infrastructure is lacking.
 In addition to improving the marketing, the project will establish cacao nurseries in the community, improve the productivity and quality of cacao produced, increase the area under protection and strengthen existing farmer organisations.